yegor256/blog/_posts/2018/apr/2018-04-24-right-way-to-report-bugs.md

 but don't help them to make it against you.

 **Victimize yourself**.
-Don't just say "the class is broken"&mdash;there is no victim in this statement.
+Don't just say "the class is broken"---there is no victim in this statement.
 So, no need to save anyone's life.
-The bug is minor&mdash;no need to pay.
+The bug is minor---no need to pay.
 Instead, say "I can't use the class."
 Present yourself as a victim.
 Or even better, represent a group of victims: "Nobody can really use this class."